seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `host`: The address dtable-db listens on.
 Defaults to 0.0.0.0.
 - `port`: The port dtable-db listens on.
 Defaults to 7777.
 - `log_dir`: Location for the logs.
 Defaults to the directory specified in `-c` command line option.
 (Added in 2.3.0)
+- `log_level`: Only log messages with level priority higher than this will be logged.
+Supported levels are "debug", "info", "warn", "error", with ascending priority.
+The default is "info".
 - `slow_query_threshold`: If the processing time exceeds this threshold, a slow log will be recorded.
 Unit is in milliseconds.
 Defaults to 1000.
 (Added in 2.3.0)

 In section `[storage]`: